Just do it - RIGHT!

 “People think Great Whites are these man-eating monsters.
-They come for the thrill to face their fears, but meanwhile these animals are incredible survivors that have been around for millions of years.
-It is outrageous to think that they outlasted eons of natural disasters and even glaciers, but that people have the power to kill them all.
+They come for the thrill to face their fears, but meanwhile, these animals are incredible survivors that have been around for millions of years.
+It is outrageous to think that they outlasted aeons of natural disasters and even glaciers, but that people have the power to kill them all.
 Today, there are probably less than 5 000 Great Whites left in the world.

 ”We want people to experience that ultimate WOW magic and thrills, but when they leave, they must know these magnificent creatures are not ruthless man-eating machines, but a superior prehistoric species in dire danger of being wiped out by mankind.”